FriendsOfSymfony/FOSHttpCache/doc/installation.rst

 This library mainly consists of:

-* low-level clients for communicating with caching proxies (Varnish and NGINX)
+* low-level clients for communicating with a proxy server (Varnish, NGINX and Symfony `HttpCache`)
-* a cache invalidator that acts as an abstraction layer for the caching proxy clients
+* a cache invalidator that acts as an abstraction layer for the proxy client
-* test classes that you can use for integration testing your application against a caching proxy.
+* test classes that you can use for integration testing your application against a proxy server.

 Measures have been taken to minimize the performance impact of sending invalidation requests: